 Getting There: Take Hwy 191 south of Bozeman for just under 39 miles and then take a left on Portal Creek Road.
 It’s three more miles to a junction, head left for Golden Trout Lakes and right for Hidden Lakes.

-This hike is best for fall because much of the forest was burnt several years ago so there isn’t much shade for the heat of summer.
+This hike is best for fall because much of the forest was burnt several years ago, so there isn’t much shade during the heat of summer.
 It’s a unique hike going through this trail knowing it used to be a lush forest.
 It’s a fairly easy hike, four miles round trip.
 Right before the falls, you hit a junction where you can hike down to the base of the waterfall or up to the top.
 Both are great options, with the hike down being very steep so perhaps not the best for little ones.

 Getting There: Hwy 89 south from Livingston to Mill Creek Rd.
 The road will turn to gravel and you’ll pass a few campgrounds before coming to the parking lot for the Passage Creek Falls trailhead.